 When choosing a Kansas City car accident lawyer to help you, it’s important to choose one who has a great track record of results and has the experience to help you win your case.
 Contact accident attorney Sam Wendt today and find out how we can help you.

 Navigate this page

 It’s not uncommon to hear stories of insurance companies offering pennies on the dollar for what an accident case is actually worth.
-A great attorney will often take a small settlement offer and turn it into a significantly larger settlement for their client.
+A great car crash attorney in Kansas City will often take a small settlement offer and turn it into a significantly larger settlement for their client.
 You may be eligible for compensation for your medical costs, lost wages, property damage, physical pain, and emotional suffering.
 In addition to this, some of the other things a Kansas City car accident attorney can do include:

 Understanding the crash factors that arise specifically in Kansas City can reduce your chances of becoming a victim.
 A firm grasp on this information can also clarify who may be legally responsible for your recent accident.
 Common risk factors typically relate to either driver behavior or roadway conditions.
 The Kansas City Regional Transportation Safety Blueprint presents an in-depth study of the factors involved in local car accidents from 2013 to 2017.

 According to the blueprint, these are the 10 most common crash factors, and the corresponding number of related injuries and fatalities:

 There may be more than one factor involved in any given collision.
 For example, a reckless driver may be speeding, but the design of the roadway made it difficult to stay in the lane on a curve.
 Fault for an accident in this case may fall on both the driver and the designers of the roadway.
 Understanding the proximate cause(s) of your crash, and who may be liable for resulting injuries, can be difficult.
 It may require an in-depth investigation of your accident with help from an experienced Kansas City car accident lawyer.